ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/02-create-static-files.md

 Unlike in [the main tutorial](../ember-codemod-rename-test-modules/04-step-1-update-acceptance-tests-part-1.md#read-and-write-files), we won't use `writeFileSync()` from Node.js to create files.
 The reason is, the folders where files will be created (i.e. folders named `__addonLocation__` and `__testAppLocation__`) don't exist on the user's machine.
 We'd need to write extra code to handle this edge case.

 Luckily, `@codemod-utils/files` provides [`createFiles()`](../../packages/files/README.md#createfiles).
-It creates multiple files at once and creates folders as needed.
+It can create multiple files at once and create folders as needed.
 We just need to provide this function a `Map`, which maps a blueprint's file path to its file content.

 <details>